sciZer0/7/v/README.md

 * extremely-democratic
 * extremely-sustainable
 * extremely-efficient
-* with over 50 thousand TPS
+* with over 50,000 TPS
 * with a Decreasing-Supply Token
+* with the ideal stablecoin
 * with the ideal Gini coefficient
 * with over 1 million users